Sculptures, Plaques, Reliefs, Murals, and Fountains at USC

 - Christy Decker, Passages Collide as Knowledge Advances, 2007.
 Allan Hancock building, 4th floor.

-- Judith Baca, La Memoria de Nuestra Tierra (The Memory of Our Land), 1996.
-Norman Topping Student Center.
+- Judith Baca, La Memoria de Nuestra Tierra, 1996.

 - Christine Mallouf and Larry Glenn, Trojan Angel or The Protector.
 Sponsored by Kelsey Family Foundation.
 Originally placed at the Norman Topping Student Center.
 Part of A Community of Angels project.
 September 2002.
 As of January 2003, the sculpture is positioned in Watt Hall.
+Removed in the mid-2000s.

 - Martin Luther King Memorial plaque, 1998.
 Law Center.